smarthomerocks/vision/modules/electricity-spot-price/README.md

         config: {
           title:     <string>,  // title of the module that should be shown on the dashboard
           plugin:    <string>,  // plugin to use with this module
-          section:   <string>,  // which section this module should be displayed on
           column:    <number>,  // at what column on the section should this module be displayed at, higher value = more to the right of the screen
           row:       <number>,  // at what row on the section should this module be displayed at, higher value = more to the bottom of the screen
           size_x:    <number>,  // width of module, in number of columns <optional>